About

 • Thank you Concordia Prep PTL

 The amazing PTL prepared a Thanksgiving feast for the faculty and staff before Thanksgiving break.
-Each year the PTL provides lunches and treats for the faculty and staff.
+Each year the PTL provides lunches and treats for the faculty and staff throughout the year.
 They also provide hospitality at school events such as Open House, Homecoming, and New Family Night.

 • Core Values Awards